jiminliang/jiminliang.github.io/content/authors/lei-hu/_index.md

   - Researchers
 ---

-Haihong Hu received her B.Eng. degree from Beijing University of Posts and Telecommunications in 1994 and M.Sc. degree from Xidian University in 2001.
-Her research interests include signal and image processing.
+Lei Hu received his B.Eng. degree from Xi’an University of Architecture and Technology in 2005, the M.Sc. degree from Northwest University in 2011, and the Ph.D. from Xidian University in 2022.
+His research interests include deep learning, computer vision and remote sensing image analysis.

-My name in Chinese is 胡海虹.
+My name in Chinese is 胡磊.